 - Mix the tequila, lime juice and sugar syrup: When well mixed, pour over a tall glass with ice.
 You can also mix these straight in the glass (it’s easier if you skip the sugar; less sweet but still delicious!).

 - Top it off with grapefruit soda: Remember, you can always choose to make your Paloma with grapefruit juice and club soda instead.

 How strong is the Paloma alcohol?
 How weak or strong your Paloma ends up largely depends on how much soda you pour.
 Start with a small amount and gradually adjust to your liking.

-Do you want to try an authentic cocktail?
-Our easy Altos Paloma recipe is perfect for celebrating a beautiful sunny afternoon, chilled evening or your next dinner party.
+Do you want to try an authentic classic tequila?
+Our easy Altos Paloma cocktail is perfect for celebrating a beautiful sunny afternoon, chilled evening or your next dinner party.
 Learn how to make it!

 Classic Paloma is always a good option, but there’s plenty of possibilities when it comes to letting your imagination fly.
 Here’s some good ideas.

 If you’re a strawberry fan, this easy Paloma recipe cocktail will become a favorite!

 To make the refreshing cocktail: